ma7dev/__sudomaze.github.io/_projects/linux-vs-freebsd-vs-windows/01_post.md

 ### Windows

 A process is basically a program in execution.
 The execution of a process must progress in a sequential fashion.
-Each process is uniquely identified by a number called a \textit{process ID} (PID).
+Each process is uniquely identified by a number called a *process ID* (PID).
 Similar to files, each process has one owner and group, and the owner and group permissions are used to determine which files and devices the process can open [[5]](#ref-5).

 In addition, to create a process in Windows, we will need to use CreateProcess function.
 CreateProcess function runs independently of the creating process, and the following code sample demonstrates how to create a process [[5]](#ref-5):